arafatm/arafatm.github.io/_articles/agile/basecamp-shape-up.md

 It’s also normal to see some shuffling and instability in the scopes at first.

-### xxx How to know if the scopes are right
+### How to know if the scopes are right

 Well-made scopes show the anatomy of the project.
-When you feel a pain in your body, you don’t have to question whether it’s in your arms or your legs or your head.
-You know the parts and their names so you can explain where the pain is.
-In the same way, every project has a natural anatomy that arises from the design you want, the system you’re working within, and the interdependencies of the problems you have to solve.

 Three signs indicate when the scopes are right:
 1. You feel like you can see the whole project and nothing important that worries you is hidden down in the details.
 2. Conversations about the project become more flowing because the scopes give you the right language.
 3. When new tasks come up, you know where to put them.
 The scopes act like buckets that you can easily lob new tasks into.

 On the other hand, these three signs indicate the scopes should be redrawn:
 1. It’s hard to say how “done” a scope is.
 This often happens when the tasks inside the scope are unrelated.
-If the problems inside the scope are unrelated, finishing one doesn’t get you closer to finishing the other.
-It’s good in this case to look for something you can factor out, like in the Drafts example.
 2. The name isn’t unique to the project, like “front-end” or “bugs.”
 We call these “grab bags” and “junk drawers.”
-This suggests you aren’t integrating enough, so you’ll never get to mark a scope “done” independent of the rest.
-For example, with bugs, it’s better to file them under a specific scope so you can know whether, for example, “Send” is done or if you need to fix a couple bugs first before putting it out of mind.
 3. It’s too big to finish soon.
-If a scope gets too big, with too many tasks, it becomes like its own project with all the faults of a long master to-do list.
-Better to break it up into pieces that can be solved in less time, so there are victories along the way and boundaries between the problems to solve.

-Let’s close this chapter with a few tips for dealing with different kinds of tasks and scopes that will come up.

-### xxx Layer cakes
+### Layer cakes

 Most software projects require some UI design and a thin layer of code below.
 Think of a database app where all you need to do is enter information, save it,